vezzolter/DSA/Algorithms/TreeAlgorithms/PreorderTraversal/PreorderTraversal.md

 ## Some Practical Problems
-Since inorder traversal is widely used in tree-related problems, common problems that involve it are best described in the [tree's respective section](../../../DataStructures/Tree/Tree.md#some-practical-problems).
+Since preorder traversal is widely used in tree-related problems, common problems that involve it are best described in the [tree's respective section](../../../DataStructures/Tree/Tree.md#some-practical-problems).